-2. (1) An applicant for registration for the degree shall have been admitted to the degree of Bachelor in the University of New South Wales, or other approved University in an appropriate School or Department.

-- (2) In exceptional cases a person may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Professorial Board on the recommendation of the appropriate Committee. - (3) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine. - 3.
-(1) An application to register as a candidate for the degree of Master of Science shall be made on the prescribed form which shall be lodged with the Registrar at least one full calendar month before the commencement of the session in which the candidate desires to register.
+- 2. (1) An applicant for registration for the degree shall have been admitted to the degree of Bachelor in the University of New South Wales, or other approved University in an appropriate School or Department. - (2) In exceptional cases a person may be permitted to register as a candidate for the degree if he submits evidence of such academic and professional attainments as may be approved by the Professorial Board on the recommendation of the appropriate Committee. - (3) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine.

-- (2) In every case before permitting an applicant to register as a candidate the Committee shall be satisfied that adequate supervision and facilities are available. - (3) An approved applicant shall register in one of the following categories: - (a) student in full-time attendance at the University; - (b) student in part-time attendance at the University; - (c) student working externally to the University.
+- 3. (1) An application to register as a candidate for the degree of Master of Science shall be made on the prescribed form which shall be lodged with the Registrar at least one full calendar month before the commencement of the session in which the candidate desires to register. - (2) In every case before permitting an applicant to register as a candidate the Committee shall be satisfied that adequate supervision and facilities are available. - (3) An approved applicant shall register in one of the following categories: - (a) student in full-time attendance at the University; - (b) student in part-time attendance at the University; - (c) student working externally to the University.

 - (4) Every candidate for the degree shall be required to submit three copies of a thesis embodying the results of an original investigation or design, to take such examinations and to perform such other work as may be prescribed by the Committee.
-This work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine. - (5) At least once a year and at any other time that the Commmittee sees fit the candidate's supervisor shall present to the Head of School in which the candidate is registered a report on the progress of the candidate.
+This work shall be carried out under the direction of a supervisor appointed by the Committee or under such conditions as the Committee may determine. - (5) At least once a year and at any other time that the Committee sees fit the candidate's supervisor shall present to the Head of School in which the candidate is registered a report on the progress of the candidate.
 The Committee shall review the report and as a result of its review may cancel registration or take such other action as it considers appropriate. - (6) Unless otherwise recommended by the Committee, no candidate shall be awarded the degree until the lapse of four complete sessions from the date of registration, save that the case of a candidate who obtained the degree of Bachelor with Honours or who has had previous research experience, this period may be reduced by up to two sessions with the approval of the Committee.
 A candidate who is fully engaged in research for the degree shall present for examination not later than six academic sessions from the date of registration.
 A candidate not fully engaged in research shall present for examination not later than twelve academic sessions from the date of registration.
-In special cases an extension of these times may be granted by the Committee.
+In special cases an extension of these times may be granted by the Committee. - 4.
+(1) A candidate for the degree shall be required to submit three copies of the thesis referred to in paragraph 3.
+(4) which shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses.
+The candidate may submit also for examination any work he has published whether or not such work is related to the thesis.